cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 In the `CUTOFFS` section, users may provide different (inclusive) values for identifying a genome as complete, contaminated, and non-redundant.
 This demo will use the values listed above (completion &ge;90%, contamination &le;5%, ANI &ge;98.5%), so I will change the line `IS_COMPLETE = 50` to `IS_COMPLETE = 90`.

+The **BioMetaDB** section provides me the option to name the project that this analysis will generate - in this case, `Metagenomes`.
+I also can set this value on the command line by passing the `-b project-name` command.
+No other changes should be made in this section.

 After these changes, the **PhyloSanity** config file should resemble the following:

 <!-- ![](https://cjneely10.github.io/files/phylosanity-ini-post.png) -->